ros2/tsc_working_group_governance_template/README.md

   * Responsible for triaging issues
 * **Reviewer**
   * All reviewers are members
-  * Prerequisite: A history of contributions to WG-owned Subprojects
+  * Prerequisite: Proven track record of high-quality reviews to WG Subprojects
   * Responsible for reviewing pull requests
 * **Approver**
   * All approvers are reviewers
-  * Prerequisite: A history of high quality code reviews on contributions to WG-owned Subprojects
+  * Prerequisite: Proven track record of high-quality contributions and reviews to WG Subprojects
   * Responsible for approving and merging pull requests
   * Responsible for vetting and accepting new projects into the Working Group
 * **Lead**